juju/1.25-upgrade/README.md

     juju models

 The new model will be shown as busy until the upgrade is finished and the model is activated.
+If the provider is one where we use tagging to determine which resources are part of the environment (like Openstack), the tags will also be upgraded here.

 ## Upgrade the agent tools and configuration on the source env machines